Research & Scholarship

 College of Nursing Research Office

 The College of Nursing at Montana State University is dedicated to supporting the endeavors of the faculty and students engaging in research and scholarly projects.
-To facilitate research endeavors the Office of Research & Scholarship, under the direction of the Associate Dean for Research & Graduate Education, provides comprehensive pre- and post-award services.
+To facilitate research endeavors the Office of Research & Scholarship, provides comprehensive pre- and post-award services.

 Faculty Research Profiles

 The College of Nursing is a national leader in rural nursing research and is responsive to the evolving health needs of the people of Montana and the nation.
 Faculty members in the college contribute, through their research, to a variety of important health and health care topics.
 We invite you to review the information below, which is presented as an introduction to the breadth of the exciting research opportunities available in our college.
 Please feel free to contact any of our researchers for more information about their research activities.

 Sandra Benavides-Vaello, PhD, RN

 Dr. Benavides-Vaello’s research interests are oriented towards ethnic minorities (Latinas of low socioeconomic status) and issues related to self-care of chronic health conditions (food practices, health status monitoring, cultural values and norms, behavioral health concerns).

 Dr. Buerhaus focuses on the nursing workforce and involves studies on the economics of the nursing workforce, forecasting nurse and physician supply, developing and testing measures of hospital quality of care, determining public and provider opinions on issues involving the delivery of health care, and assessing the quantity and quality of health care provided by nurse practitioners.

 Yoshiko Colclough, PhD, RN